FarronF/limerick-council-meetings/meetings/2017/09/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting of the Municipal District of Adare-Rathkeale - 25th July 2017.md

 Following discussion it was agreed that this item would be discussed further at a Special

-Meeting of the District at a date and time to be confirmed.--- 3
+Meeting of the District at a date and time to be confirmed.
+---
+3

 This concluded the Meeting.